-S.No List of Experiments Observation of prokaryotic and eukaryotic cells with the help of light 1 microscope.
+S.No o List of Experiments 1 Observation of prokaryotic and eukaryotic cells with the help of light microscope.
 2 Mitosis and cell cycle in Onion root-tip cell.
 3 Cell counting and viability (Yeast/Bacteria).
 4 Determination of osmotic fragility of a cell (Goat RBC).
 5 Desalting of proteins by dialysis.
 6 Effect of pH on enzyme activity of catalase.
 7 Effect of Temperature on enzyme activity of catalase.
 8 Effect of substrate concentration on enzyme activity of catalase.
 9 Purification of acid phosphatase from potato.
 10 Immobilization of enzyme and measurement of its activity.
-Kinetics of activity loss of an enzyme in the presence of trace amounts of 11 metals.
+11 Kinetics of activity loss of an enzyme in the presence of trace amounts of metals.
 12 Study of cell viability/ death assay by use of trypan blue or MTT assay.
+Note: Out of 12 - 10 Mandatory

-- Bisswanger H. John, 2012, "Practical Enzymology", 2nd edition, Wiley & Sons, New York. - Prem Prakash Gupta and Neelu Gupta, 2017, "Essentials of Practical Biochemistry", 1st edition, Jaypee Brothers Medical Publishers (P) Ltd., NewDelhi.
+- 1 Bisswanger H. John, 2012, "Practical Enzymology", 2nd edition, Wiley & Sons, New York. - Prem Prakash Gupta and Neelu Gupta, 2017, "Essentials of Practical Biochemistry", 1st edition, Jaypee Brothers Medical Publishers (P) Ltd., NewDelhi.